Tuggeranong Homestead: The Macquoid family

-Thomas Macquoid who was the Sheriff of the Supreme Court of NSW bought the property in 1835 and named it “Waniassa” after an estate in Java where he had grown coffee crops for the East India Company.
+Thomas Macquoid who was the Sheriff of the Supreme Court of NSW bought the property in 1835 and named it "Waniassa" after an estate in Java where he had grown coffee crops for the East India Company.
 He built a stone cottage and barn using convict labour.
 The barn still exists although it has been adapted for other uses.
 Part of Macquoid's cottage was incorporated into the drawing room of the homestead when it was remodelled 1908.

 In 1841 Macquoid ended his own life due to depression and financial hardship.
 His son Hya Macquoid took over management of the property and was able to pay his father's debts after some years.
-Tragically he was drowned on the ship Dunbar when it sank at South Head in Sydney in 1857.
+He was drowned on the ship Dunbar when it sank at South Head in Sydney in 1857.
 His body was never recovered.

 The Cunningham family

 The land was advertised for sale in 1858 and bought by Andrew Cunningham who owned Lanyon.
-In 1874 James (Jim) Cunningham who was Andrew's youngest son moved to the property which he called “Tuggranong” and lived in a small stone cottage.
-In 1889, aged 39, Jim married 19-year old Mary Twynam, the daughter of Edward Twynam, the NSW Surveyor General.
+In 1874 James (Jim) Cunningham who was Andrew's youngest son moved to the property which he called "Tuggranong" and lived in a small stone cottage.
+In 1889, aged 39, Jim married 19-year-old Mary Twynam, the daughter of Edward Twynam, the NSW Surveyor General.
 A photo of Mary at about this time is shown.
 Over the next twelve years the couple had eight children.
 Mary played her role as a successful pastoralist's wife attending balls, participating in fundraising activities for the parish church and local hospital.
 The homestead itself became the social hub of the district and Mary and Jim hosted many gatherings there.

 Tuggeranong became a prosperous sheep property.
 Up to 50,000 were shorn there each year.
 Typically the shearing season started at the beginning of November when about twenty-five men were employed to undertake this task.
 They were sometimes local but often small landholders supplementing their income came from Tumut, Gundagai or other outlying places.
 After the shearing finished, usually in early December, there would be a Shearers Ball held in the woolshed to which all the community was invited.
-The Goulburn Evening Penny Post described the event held in 1898 in the following terms.
+The Goulburn Evening Penny Post described the event held in 1898 in the following terms: